About the C2B

 Your start time will be the time when you actually cross the start line.
 The C2B is not a race, and there is no advantage in starting first.
 There should be plenty of time for everyone to finish.
 For your safety and for your enjoyment of the walk, we will start walkers slowly, in a careful and controlled manner.
 Please be patient while you're waiting, make some new friends, and enjoy the occasion!

 C2B walkers are entitled to free drinks, food, and medical treatment at various points along the route and at the finish.
 Hot food and sandwiches are provided for C2B walkers at Lowick Church.
-All finishers receive a completion certificate and a commemorative medal.
+All finishers receive a completion certificate.

 Environmental Impact